avinaxhroy/Tempo/CONTRIBUTION.md

 ## Final Words

-Tempo is open source by choice, not by obligation.
+Tempo is **source-available** by choice.
+This model protects the project from commercial exploitation while keeping the code open for you to read, learn from, and—most importantly—**contribute to**.

 If you respect the project, its users, and its philosophy — contributions are welcome.